Migrating a database from a third-party MySQL® cluster to a Yandex Managed Service for MySQL® cluster

 --single-transaction

-option to guarantee data integrity. -
+option for data integrity. -

 In the dump file, change the table engine names to